benalexau/PiZWG/README.md

-If later software is required, the recommended upgrade path is to download and deploy the latest version of PiZWG, using the `backup.tar` backup and restore approach so the certificates can be transferred to the latest version.
+If later software is required, the recommended upgrade path is to download and deploy the latest version of PiZWG, using the `backup.tar` backup and restore approach so that certificates can be transferred to the latest version.
 Deploy the new version on a separate SD card from your existing deployment, therefore ensuring there is a simple rollback plan for your existing service.

-If you wish to attempt a rolling software update without installing a new version of PiZWG :
+If you wish to attempt a rolling software update without installing a new version of PiZWG:

-1. Consider copying the production SD card to a file on another machine (eg `sudo dd if=/dev/sdd of=~/pizwg-prod.img bs=4M && sync`)
+1. Consider copying the production SD card to a file on another machine (eg `sudo dd if=/dev/sdd of=~/pizwg-prod.img bs=4M`)
 2. SSH into the PiZWG server as root
 3. Ensure that you have an up-to-date, remote backup of `backup.tar`
 4. Run `rw` to obtain a read-write file system